magento/merchdocs/src/sales-channels/asc/ended-listings.md

 1. Click **OK** on the confirmation message that displays.

-## To manually end a single Amazon listing
+## Manually end a single Amazon listing

 1. Locate the listing you want to end on the Inactive, Active, or Ineligible tab.